 Progressive discipline will be administered according to the Austin ISD Student Handbook, and we will use these as opportunities for learning as warranted by the facts of each individual instance.
 Our belief is that we are also teaching students to use resources effectively, ethically and productively, and we will use indiscretions as teaching opportunities to reinforce those aspects of this work.

-Who will receive the Chromebooks?
+Who will receive the devices?

 We hope that you will want your child to participate fully in a connected technology experience, having full access to multiple learning perspectives and opportunities.
 If your child has a device that meets the minimum specifications, that is awesome.
 You are welcome to bring it and use it at your own risk, even at school.

-What if my child loses the computer?
+What if my child loses the device?

 Lost or stolen devices must be reported to the campus immediately.
 Reporting the device will allow the district to disable the device and provide a replacement.
 If the lost or stolen device is located, the child must return the device to the campus device manager.
 If you have any questions, please contact your campus directly.

 The child may visit their campus device manager to request a replacement charger.
 Replacement chargers may also be purchased from a variety of retailers.
 You can find an example here.
 Please note, each campus may enforce their own replacement or repayment policy for chargers.
 If you have any questions about your campus’s policy, please contact your campus directly.